bgotink/lit-html-brackets/README.md

   ```
 - Event listeners can be registered with negative modifiers `noshift`, `noalt`, `nocontrol` and `nometa`.
 These will
   only fire the listener if the modifier is absent.
-- Event listeners are fired even if unqualified modifiers are present.
+- Event listeners are fired even if unspecified modifiers are present.
 Let's take the example of a listener registered
   to `keyup.enter`.
 In Angular 5 that listener wouldn't fire for `shift+enter` key-ups.
 In lit-html-brackets that
   listener will fire.
 Use `keyup.noshift.enter` to get a listener that doesn't fire when shift is pressed.
+- Event listeners in Angular can be bound to window/document events.
+This is arguably more useful when used with
+  Angular's `@HostBinding('window:scroll')` annotation than inside a template `<div (window:scroll)="...">`.
+  As such, lit-html-brackets doesn't support these global event listeners.